-In this article, we will look at what are mantras, what they are used for and what benefits they can provide you.
+In this article, we will look at What are mantras?
+What are they used for?
+And the benefits for our well-being.

 The original mantras are in Sanskrit, but today you can find them in various languages.
 The word mantra in Sanskrit means “the thought that liberates and protects” (Radha, 2011).
 The root ‘man’ means to think and ‘tra’ means to protect or to liberate.

 Mantra’s power lies in the sound, in the vibration it produces.
-You may be wondering if you can chant a mantra aloud.
+You may be wondering if you have to chant a mantra out loud.
 Well, not necessarily you can also chant it in a whisper or in silence.
 The vibration of the mantra surrounds you when you chant it aloud.
 When you chant a mantra in silence, it vibrates inside of you.

-Mantras will benefit not only to the person chanting it but also the listener.
+Mantras benefit not only the person chanting it but also the listener.
 Chanting a mantra in the right way will help you release energy from your physical, mental, emotional, and spiritual bodies.

 By simply listening to the mantra you will benefit.
 A mantra affects your body, mind, and spirit, bringing harmony to all your being.
 A mantra can activate and speed up your creative spiritual force.
 It allows you to direct this energy to your benefit or the benefit of others.

 A life mantra is a personal mantra charged with power for you and your life.
 Traditionally, personalised mantras would happen only between student and guru.
-Receiving a personal mantra is a commitment to the guru and the mantra.
+When you receive a personal mantra, you are committing to your guru and the mantra.

 Mantras are created by enlightened gurus who can perceive the vibrational world.
-So unless you are sure who is giving you a personal mantra, it could be a waste of your money.
+So unless you are sure who is giving you a personal mantra, it may be a waste of your money.

-By practising mantras, you can be relieved getting rid of overwhelming recurring thoughts.
-Mantras will help you stay calm, reducing stress and anxiety.
+Chanting mantras can help you to get rid of overwhelming recurring thoughts.
+Mantras will help you stay calm by reducing stress and anxiety.

-Most yoga classes will include a mantra at the beginning of the session that helps to get into the space of practice.
-Sometimes it will also be a mantra at the end to close the class help grounding after the yoga practice.
+Most yoga classes include a mantra at the beginning of the session.
+The mantra helps to get into the space of practice.
+Sometimes it will also be a mantra to close the class to help you grounding after the yoga practice.

 There are three branches of yoga that use mantras.
-One is Japa Yoga, Japa means repetition, this type of yoga focuses on the repetition of a mantra.
+One is Japa Yoga; Japa means repetition; this type of yoga focuses on repeating a mantra.
 Another yoga is mantra yoga, which focuses on the chanting of mantras.
-And the last one is Naad yoga, the yoga of sound.
+And the last one is Naad yoga, the yoga of sound, which makes mantras.

 This inner experience will take you back to the universal source, to the original sound.
 A mantra will place you in a moment where you are in harmony and feel part of the universe.